AvinaDiviri/BookFinder/README.md

 All the books of the specified genre will be listed.

 Note: All lower cases must be used for genres.

+# Future Updates

+* Jar file.
+* Query for a publisher.
+* Sort by rating
+* Query for series

 # Resources